chrisdone-archive/duet/README.md

 A programming language focused on interactive collaboration between the developer and the computer.

+## Status

+This project is a work in progress and an experiment; do not open issues or pull requests, they will be ignored.

 ## Web releases

 * [Epsilon](http://chrisdone.com/toys/duet-epsilon/) - December 18 2017